Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetune_location.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.0a

+- Groups, to quickly toggle a group of bounds.
+- Wheel position bounds, as seen in Wheel Lineup and RammFinder.

 ### Dev v2.0.1.0